Hemanthkolli/example-osb-ci/README.md

 # Example OSB CI/CD Pipeline
-This is an example CI/CD Pipeline to be used in combination with the [generic-osb-api](https://github.com/Meshcloud/generic-osb-api).
+This is an example CI/CD Pipeline to be used in combination with the [UniPipe Service Broker](https://github.com/meshcloud/unipipe-service-broker).
 It shows how the communication is done via a Git repo between the API and the pipeline.

 The pipeline is divided up into 3 different jobs: